Few-Shot Image Quality Assessment via Adaptation of Vision-Language Models: Experiments

 \subsection{Generalization Capability Validation}

-To assess the generalization capacity of GRMP-IQA, we conducted cross-dataset validation experiments.
-In these experiments, the model was trained on one dataset (after meta-learning) and subsequently tested on others, without any adjustment of parameters.
-The outcomes of these experiments are displayed in Tab. \ref{crossdata}, which shows the SRCC achieved across five different datasets.
-Notably, GRMP-IQA outperforms state-of-the-art (SOTA) models in all six experiments involving cross-authentic datasets.
-This includes significant performance enhancements in the LIVEC and KonIQ datasets.
-Moreover, GRMP-IQA exhibits strong competitiveness on synthetic datasets such as LIVE and CSIQ.
+To evaluate the generalization capacity of GRMP-IQA, we performed cross-dataset validation experiments, where the model was trained on one dataset and tested on others without parameter adjustments.
+Tab.~\ref{crossdata} reports the SRCC results across five datasets.
+GRMP-IQA consistently outperforms state-of-the-art models in most cross-authentic scenarios, achieving notable improvements on LIVEC and KonIQ dataset.
+Additionally, it demonstrates strong competitiveness on synthetic datasets like LIVE and CSIQ.